zhangy76/PhysMoP/README.md

 ```

 ## PhysMoP Model Training & Evaluation
-Please follow the following procedure to perform experiments on AMASS.
+Please follow the procedure below to conduct the experiments on AMASS.
 ### Data Preparation
-Download the raw 3D motion sequences from [AMASS](https://amass.is.tue.mpg.de/) (similarly for [Human3.6M](https://drive.google.com/drive/folders/1ySxiuTCSdUEqbgTcx7bx02uMglPOkKjc?usp=sharing) and [3DPW](https://virtualhumans.mpi-inf.mpg.de/3DPW/)), and store them under the current directory as
+Download the raw 3D motion sequence data from [AMASS](https://amass.is.tue.mpg.de/) (should be similar for [Human3.6M](https://drive.google.com/drive/folders/1ySxiuTCSdUEqbgTcx7bx02uMglPOkKjc?usp=sharing) and [3DPW](https://virtualhumans.mpi-inf.mpg.de/3DPW/)), and store them under the current directory as
 ```
 |--dataset
 |  |--data_raw